Try this delicious vegan Filipino Bola Bola, which is the Philippines’ version of traditional meatballs.

 Bola Bola is a Filipino sweet and sour meatball dish usually made with pork, beef, or chicken.

-To veganize it, the meat replacement we used are garbanzo beans, also known in other countries as chickpeas.
+To veganize it, the meat replacement we used is garbanzo beans, also known in other countries as chickpeas.

 Also, here’s a fun fact: Did you know garbanzo beans (chickpeas) are the healthiest beans you can eat?